escience-conference/2026/README.md

 # eScience Conference Series Website Template

-This is a template for the eScience conferece websites.
+This is a template for the eScience conference websites.
 To start using this template, please **fork** this repository into a new repository at the [escience-conference](https://github.com/escience-conference) GitHub organization in which the repository name should be the year of the conference (e.g., `2022`).

 ## Customizing the website